SPECIAL REPORT: The early days of mandatory training

 “The more-difficult test is better,” Richardson says, suggesting that the new training regime will bring an end to most of the so-called licensing mills that prepared trainees for ministry licensing tests but often failed to develop the skills needed to earn a job.

 Yvette Lagrois of Ontario Truck Training Academy, headquartered in Oshawa, is among those who believes there is still room to improve the new test procedures themselves, particularly when it comes to the layout of backing exercises.
-“Previously the cones were further back,” she says, suggesting that today’s layouts align more with day cabs than highway tractors.
+“Previously the cones were further back,” she says, suggesting that today’s layouts for 90-degree turns align more with day cabs than highway tractors.

 While schools have insights that could help address issues like that, she says the exact test changes came as a surprise.
 “We should have had at least some sort of meetings with those who are providing the training,” she says.
 “I’m sure there’s some political reason why we didn’t get it.”